raghadalquran/reading-notes/class-01.md

 - HTML pages are text documents.
 - HTML uses tags (characters that sit inside angled brackets) to give the information they surround special meaning.
 - Tags are often referred to as elements.
 - Tags usually come in pairs.
-The opening tag denotes  X the start of a piece of content; the closing tag denotes the end.
+The opening tag denotes the start of a piece of content; the closing tag denotes the end.
-- Opening tags can carry attributes, which tell us more  X about the content of that element.
+- Opening tags can carry attributes, which tell us more about the content of that element.
 - Attributes require a name and a value.
-- To learn HTML you need to know what tags are  X available for you to use, what they do, and where they can go.
+- To learn HTML you need to know what tags are available for you to use, what they do, and where they can go.

 ## Chapter 8 ##
 ##### The Evolution of html #####